Family Brings Wrongful Death Lawsuit Against the Police

 Contact Our Experienced Personal Injury Lawyers

 If your loved one has died as a result of police misconduct, your family may be entitled to compensation for your injuries.
-At the Law Office of John J. Sheehan, we have a proven track record of helping surviving family members obtain compensation through wrongful death lawsuits.
+At the Law Office of John J. Sheehan, our Boston personal injury lawyers have a proven track record of helping surviving family members obtain compensation through wrongful death lawsuits.
 Contact us as soon as possible to schedule your initial consultation.